Map Control 2025 – Tactical Minimap

 Poor utility usage

-Chasing kills instead of controlling zones
+Going after kills instead of controlling zones

 Final Summary

-Watch pros + practice rotations.
+Watch the pros + do it yourself.

-In most games — yes.
+Most of the time, in most games — yes.

 2-6 months of consistent practice.

-Q. Do all games have map control?
+Q. Do all games require map control?

-Q. Is high ground always better?
+Q. Is high ground always the better option?

 About 90% of the time.